Introduction

 Define Salesforce CPQ

-Salesforce is the CRM industry gold standard for sales automation and customer data management, with its CPQ solution as a part of Salesforce Revenue Cloud.
-It provides a solution for configuring complex product combinations using the same interface as Salesforce CRM.
+Salesforce is the CRM industry gold standard for sales automation and customer data management.
+Its CPQ solution is part of Salesforce Revenue Cloud.
+CPQ provides a solution for configuring complex products and bundles using the same interface as Salesforce CRM.

 Product Features